mattmakai/fullstackpython.com/source/content/pages/13-source-control/1301-source-control.markdown

 # Source control
 Source control systems, also known as version control systems, store code and other static files, such as images, with a history of the changes made to those files.

+Version control is required for all software development projects whether you're an independent one person show or part of a large developer team.

 ## Source Control Systems